Whatcom Symphony – Four Decades of Excellence

 With enthusiastic community support, the Orchestra continued to perform, first as the Whatcom Community Orchestra (under the baton of Frank Nielsen), and eventually as the Whatcom Symphony Orchestra with Nicholas Bussard conducting.

 In 1991, the WSO became the resident orchestra of the historic Mount Baker Theatre in downtown Bellingham.
 “Oh, when we moved into the Theatre, everything really changed,” said violinist Jane Lund.
 “After years of wandering from auditorium to auditorium, we finally had our very own home!”

 In 1993, WWU professor Roger Briggs was named Associate Conductor, and later, Artistic Director upon the retirement of Mr. Bussard.
 During Maestro Briggs’ tenure, the Orchestra grew in size and stature, attracting world-class guest artists and winning national awards.
 Maestro Briggs stepped down in June 2012.
 During the 2012–2013 season, four remarkable guest conductors “auditioned” with the orchestra, and subsequently the WSO Board announced its appointment of Maestro Yaniv Attar, who first stepped up to the podium for the 2013–2014 season.

 Today, the WSO is comprised of over 80 volunteer musicians, including local music teachers, active and retired professional musicians, and talented community members from all backgrounds.
-The orchestra performs seven concerts annually at the Mount Baker Theatre, as well as performing a free family concert and providing many educational programs throughout Whatcom County.
+The orchestra performs six concerts annually at the Mount Baker Theatre, as well as providing many educational programs throughout Whatcom County.

 Our Board, Staff, Musicians & Supporters